takifouhal/swain_cli/README.md

 ## Command overview
 - `swain_cli gen` — generate one or more SDKs; accepts the same configuration flags as OpenAPI Generator (`-c`, `-t`, `-p`, etc.) and repeatable `-l/--lang` options.
 By default swain_cli pulls the CrudSQL dynamic swagger from `https://api.swain.technology`; override with `--crudsql-url` or provide `-i/--schema` to use a local file/URL instead.
   - Add `--swain-project-id` and `--swain-connection-id` to resolve the schema from a specific Swain project/connection after authenticating.
 When these flags are present swain_cli fetches the connection's current build, resolves the deployed endpoint, and downloads `/api/dynamic_swagger` automatically.
+  - JVM tuning: swain_cli launches OpenAPI Generator with `-Xmx2g` by default and automatically retries once with `-Xmx4g` when it detects a Java `OutOfMemoryError`.
+Append or override JVM arguments with repeatable `--java-opt` flags (for example `--java-opt -Xmx4g --java-opt -Xms512m`) or export `SWAIN_CLI_JAVA_OPTS` for automation.
 - `swain_cli interactive` — answer a short Q&A and swain_cli assembles (and optionally runs) the matching `swain_cli gen` command
 - `swain_cli list-generators` — enumerate supported generators; add `--engine system` to check a local Java installation
 - `swain_cli doctor` — print environment details, cache paths, installed JREs, and whether the vendor JAR is available